JWST High-Contrast Imaging Roadmap

 Stage 4 – Assess target visibilities and allowed position angles

-The following steps should be used in conjunction with those outlined in the Getting Started with JWST Proposing (see the section, "Determine if your targets can be observed").
+The following steps should be used in conjunction with those outlined in the Getting Started with Planning JWST Observations (see the section, "Determine if your targets can be observed").

 1. Familiarize yourself with JWST position angles, coordinate systems, and related nomenclature to understand the telescope’s pointing constraints.